JoseRoca/WinFBX2/docs/Windows GUI/Windows Controls/CDialog Class.md

 **Introducing CDialog: A Streamlined Dialog Engine for FreeBasic**

-CDialog is a lightweight yet powerful dialog engine designed for FreeBasic developers who want the convenience of high-level UI construction without sacrificing control or clarity.
-Inspired by the simplicity of PowerBasic’s DDT model but built with modern design principles in mind, CDialog offers a structured, readable, and maintainable approach to dialog-based interfaces.
+CDialog is a lightweight yet powerful dialog engine tailored for FreeBasic developers seeking a clean, high-level approach to building Windows dialogs — without sacrificing control or clarity.
+Inspired by the straightforwardness of PowerBasic’s DDT model, yet engineered with modern design in mind, CDialog offers structured, maintainable UI development rooted in the familiar logic of the Windows API.

-At its core, CDialog replicates and improves upon the DDT engine, offering a cleaner syntax, stronger internal logic, and seamless integration with the Windows API.
-It provides essential dialog functions, simplified control creation, and event-driven message handling — all without the burden of bloated frameworks or opaque abstractions.
+At its core, CDialog replicates and refines the DDT engine, delivering cleaner syntax, robust internal architecture, and simplified message handling.
+Whether you're building modal or modeless dialogs, adding controls, or managing layout behavior, CDialog keeps things intuitive and transparent — no bloat, no black boxes.

-One of CDialog’s most indispensable features is its automatic anchoring system, which removes the burden of manually repositioning or resizing controls.
-Based on simple rules rather than complex calculations, the anchoring system adapts UI layouts to different window sizes effortlessly — allowing developers to create flexible, responsive dialogs without micromanaging layout code.
-It’s a modern solution to a long-standing developer chore, and once you've used it, it’s hard to go back.

-While it doesn’t expose every window style or capability available through low-level SDK programming, CDialog makes a deliberate tradeoff: ease of use, portability, and compatibility with modern screen resolutions.

-With the widespread adoption of high-DPI monitors, traditional SDK-created windows often face scaling issues unless developers implement extensive DPI-awareness logic themselves.
-Microsoft, recognizing this challenge, has focused its DPI improvements around its dialog template engine — making dialogs the path of least resistance for building DPI-aware applications that scale gracefully across display types.

-By embracing CDialog, developers can write code that’s both concise and DPI-friendly, without micromanaging layout computations or dealing with runtime DPI compensation tricks.

-Whether you're prototyping a quick utility or building a robust tool, *CDialog empowers FreeBasic developers with a practical, modern foundation for native Windows UIs* — grounded in proven dialog logic and adapted for today’s visual demands.
+Among its standout features is the automatic anchoring system, which minimizes the tedium of UI resizing logic.
+By applying simple declarative rules, it handles control repositioning and scaling automatically — sparing developers the hassle of manual calculations.
+Crucially, this system works identically for dialogs defined in pixels or dialog units, providing consistency and flexibility across design styles.

+To further streamline DPI-awareness — a growing challenge with modern high-resolution displays — CDialog includes SetWindowPosForDpi and MoveWindowForDpi, utility functions that compensate for DPI scaling issues at runtime with precision and ease.
+When paired with dialogs (a UI class Microsoft itself has made central to its DPI strategy), these tools offer a resilient, forward-compatible path for building responsive interfaces.

+And for those who prefer procedural syntax, DDT.inc bridges the gap by exposing DDT-style wrappers atop the CDialog class — allowing developers to adopt CDialog incrementally or stick with the idioms they already know.

+Whether you're modernizing legacy utilities, crafting new tools, or just writing code for fun, CDialog delivers a flexible, DPI-aware foundation that respects both your time and your muscle memory.

 **Include file**: CDialog.inc.